COMMUNITY GRANTS FUND

 Funded by a portion of the restitution funds resulting from the City of San Bruno's settlement with Pacific Gas & Electric Company following the 2010 gas pipeline explosion that devastated San Bruno's Crestmoor neighborhood, the Community Grants Fund invests in the many local organizations that form the lifeblood of the San Bruno community.

 The Community Grants Fund operates annually.
-With a $100,000 grant from YouTube and Google.org, the Foundation plans to award multiple grants totaling $300,000 at the end of 2019 for projects taking place in 2020.
+With a $100,000 grant from YouTube and Google.org, the Foundation plans to award multiple grants totaling $300,000 at the end of 2020 for programs taking place in 2021.

 Community Grants Fund Program Guidelines are outlined below.